syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/Text-Markup-Annotation.md

 **Providing settings for text markup annotations**

-You can get or set the settings of the highlight annotations using the [highlightSettings] (https://help.syncfusion.com/api/js/ejpdfviewer#members:highlightsetting) property.
-The highlightSettings property is used to set the [color] (https://help.syncfusion.com/api/js/ejpdfviewer#highlightsettingscolor-string), [opacity] (https://help.syncfusion.com/api/js/ejpdfviewer#highlightsettingsopacity-number), [author] (https://help.syncfusion.com/api/js/ejpdfviewer#highlightsettingsauthor-string), [subject] (https://help.syncfusion.com/api/js/ejpdfviewer#highlightsettingssubject-string), [modifiedDate] (https://help.syncfusion.com/api/js/ejpdfviewer#highlightsettingsmodifieddate-string), and [isLocked] (https://help.syncfusion.com/api/js/ejpdfviewer#highlightsettingsislocked-boolean) properties of the highlight annotations.
+You can get or set the settings of the highlight annotations using the highlightSettings property.
+The highlightSettings property is used to set the color, opacity, author, subject, modifiedDate and isLocked properties of the highlight annotations.

 {% highlight javascript %}
  $(function () {